gschmutz/bigdata-spark-workshop/08-sql-on-bigdata/README.md

-# Working with Presto
+# Working with Trino

 For this workshop you have to start a platform using the `minio` flavour in the init script.

 ## Introduction

-[Presto](https://prestosql.io/) is a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
-Presto can natively query data in Hadoop, S3, Cassandra, MySQL, and many others, without the need for complex and error-prone processes for copying the data to a proprietary storage system.
+[Trino](https://trino.io/) (prevously know as PrestoSQL) Trinois a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
+Trino can natively query data in Hadoop, S3, Cassandra, MySQL, and many others, without the need for complex and error-prone processes for copying the data to a proprietary storage system.
 You can access data from multiple systems within a single query.
 For example, join historic log data stored in S3 with real-time customer data stored in MySQL.
 This is called **query federation**.

-In this workshop we are using Presto to access the data we have available in the Object Storage.
+In this workshop we are using Trino to access the data we have available in the Object Storage.

 We assume that the **Data platform** described [here](../01-environment) is running using the `minio` flavour.

-The docker image we use for the Presto container is from [Starburst Data](https://www.starburstdata.com/), the company offering an Enterprise version of Presto.
+The docker image we use for the Trino container is from [Starburst Data](https://www.starburstdata.com/), the company offering an Enterprise version of Trino.

-## Using Presto to access Object Storage
+## Using Trino to access Object Storage

-In order for us to use Presto with Object Storage or HDFS, we first have to create the necessary tables in Hive Metastore.
-Presto is using the Hive Metastore for a place to get the necessary metadata about the data itself (i.e. the table view on the raw data in object storage/HDFS)
+In order for us to use Trino with Object Storage or HDFS, we first have to create the necessary tables in Hive Metastore.
+Trino is using the Hive Metastore for a place to get the necessary metadata about the data itself (i.e. the table view on the raw data in object storage/HDFS)

 ### Create Airport Table in Hive Metastore

-In order to access data in HDFS or Object Storage using Presto, we have to create a table in the Hive metastore.
+In order to access data in HDFS or Object Storage using Trino, we have to create a table in the Hive metastore.
 Note that the location 's3a://flight-bucket/refined/..' points to the data we have uploaded before.

 Connect to Hive Metastore CLI